roddicki/Creating_with_Data/intro.md

 More complex
 https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Client-side_web_APIs/Video_and_audio_APIs

-The first part of this workshop you will create a play / pause button, a restart button and a timer.
+The first part of this workshop you will create a play / pause button, and a restart button

+In the second part you will add a timer.

-The second part of the  workshop you will load a video from an array of video files at a set time during play back.
+The third part of the  workshop you will load a video from an array of video files at a set time during play back.

 # Part One
 Start with an  HTML document that embeds an MP4 video using the video tag.